fbpx

 MiCA consists of 7 sections describing the regulatory rules:

-1. Section I. Outlines who is covered by the law, and what requirements crypto platforms must meet to offer crypto trading to users.
+1. Section I. Outlines who is covered by the law, and what requirements crypto asset service providers must meet to offer crypto trading to users.

 2. Section II.
 The main points related to the definition of crypto-asset (not e-money and tokens not tied to the asset), as well as the requirement (technical documentation) for the company to release new coins to the market.

 3. Section III.
-Define what asset-linked tokens are and who is authorized to offer them to the market.
+Define what asset-referenced tokens are and who is authorized to offer them to the market.

 4. Section IV.
 All information and requirements about e-money and their issuers.